 Reviews

-Hands-on tested Updated April 2026 30-day returns on Amazon Affiliate links — commissions don't affect our picks
+Hands-on tested Updated April 2026 Amazon buyer protection available Affiliate links — commissions don't affect our picks

 I have spent the last six months putting a Glowforge Pro through its paces in a real home studio environment.
 I’ve used it for everything from cutting custom gift boxes to engraving leather goods, glass pint glasses, and detailed photo portraits on basswood.
 This review reflects that actual time with the machine — not a quick unboxing take.